-Other Assignments: You will also complete other assignments such as developing your student education plan, career planning exercises, and constructing a resume.
+Other Assignments: You will also complete other assignments such as developing your student education plan, writing a research report, career planning exercises, and constructing a resume.

-Central California Engineering Design Challenge: Each year (except for the past two years due to COVID), students in this course compete with students at Fresno State, Clovis Community College, and West Hills College in an engineering design competition.
+Central California Engineering Design Challenge: Each semester, students in this course compete with students at Fresno State, Fresno City College, Clovis Community College, Madera Community College and West Hills College in an engineering design competition.
 It is an enjoyable exercise in which teams of students design and build contraptions to meet an assigned goal.
-If this event is held again this year, we will participate as a class.
-This project will involve preparation time with the students' groups outside of class, possibly a small amount of money (probably less than \$5 on the project), and participation at the competition -- a Saturday morning (Date TBA), from 8am-1pm (approximately) at Fresno State.
+This project will involve participation at the competition -- a Saturday morning (Tentative Date, November 4th), from 8am-12pm (approximately) at Fresno State.
 All students in this course are expected to attend this competition.
 The details of the competition will be made available as soon as possible.
 It is the student's responsibility to notify the instructor well ahead of time if he/she cannot attend for a justifiable reason.
 An alternative assignment (a written paper on some aspect of engineering) will be given to students who cannot attend the competition.